martin-magakian/Amazing-Cloud-Search/README.md

 	var found = cloudSearch.Search(searchQuery);

-All together now: Facet for Sci-Fi,Fantasy, in 1950, between 1980 to 2012 + search only for movie in Sci-Fi from 2000 to 2004
+All together now: Facet for Sci-Fi,Fantasy, in 1950, between 1980 to 2012 + search only for movies in Sci-Fi from 2000 to 2004
 ------
 	var cloudSearch = new CloudSearch<Movie>("YOUR_CLOUD_SEARCH_API", "2011-02-01");